 CSFTL Quick Stats:

-The infant-thingy is covered in the same Crypton fabric, in the color Shadow, that most of the Clek car seats and boosters use.
+The infant-thingy is covered in the same Crypton fabric that many Clek car seats and boosters use.
 According to the Clek website, Crypton fabric “provides permanent protection against stains, moisture and odor-causing bacteria; and are free of brominated and chlorinated flame retardants.”
 In other words, Crypton will appeal to those families who are concerned about some flame resistant chemicals used on car seats.

 Once the headrest is removed, add the infant-thingy.
 The infant-thingy comes in two pieces, the body support and head support.
 They can be used together or separately depending on child’s size and parental preference.

 The bottom piece is easy to put in: simply thread the harnesses into the hip slots on the infant-thingy.
 When using the infant-thingy, the hip supports need to go between the infant’s hips and harness.
 This part was easy to miss and the hip supports sometimes tried to slip, so be sure to harness baby according to the instructions in the manual.